-The following is the report of the Audit Committee with respect to the Company's audited financial statements for the year ended December 31, 2000.
+The following is the report of the Audit Committee with respect to the Company's audited financial statements for the year ended December 31, 2001.

-The Audit Committee has reviewed and discussed the Company's audited financial statements with management an Ernst & Young LLP, the Company's independent accountants.
+The Audit Committee has reviewed and discussed the Company's audited financial statements with management and Ernst & Young LLP, the Company's independent accountants.
 The Audit Committee has discussed with Ernst & Young LLP the matters required to be discussed by Statement of Auditing Standards No. 61, Communication with Audit Committees.
 The Audit Committee has also discussed with and received written disclosures and the letter from Ernst & Young LLP required by Independence Standards Board No. 1, which relates to the accountants independence from the Company.

 The Audit Committee has also considered whether the services and fees of Ernst & Young LLP other than those rendered in connection with the annual audit and quarterly interim reviews of the Company's financial statements are compatible with maintaining the independence of Ernst & Young LLP.
-The services and fees of Ernst & Young LLP for 2000 were:
+The services and fees of Ernst & Young LLP for 2001 were:

-- Audit Fees (annual audit and quarterly reviews) \$67,890 - Financial Information Systems Design and Implementation Fees \$0 - All Other Fees (primarily tax compliance) \$25,214
+- Audit Fees (annual audit and quarterly reviews) \$75,350 - Financial Information Systems Design and Implementation Fees \$0 - All Other Fees (primarily tax compliance and SEC filings) \$37,649

-The Audit Committee acts pursuant to the Audit Committee Charter, a copy of which is attached as Exhibit A to this Proxy Statement.
 Each of the members of the Audit Committee qualifies as an "independent" director under the current listing standards of the National Association of Securities Dealers.
+The Company's Board of Directors have adopted a written charter for its Audit Committee, a copy of which has been filed with the Securities and Exchange Commission.

-Based on the review and discussions referred to above, the Audit Committee recommended to the Company's Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2000.
+Based on the review and discussions referred to above, the Audit Committee recommended to the Company's Board of Directors that the Company's audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2001.